Maritime cocaine smuggling: The Port of Rotterdam

-Being one of the largest ports in Europe, the Port of Rotterdam sees extortionate amounts of smuggled cocaine.
+Being one of the largest ports in Europe, the Port of Rotterdam sees extraordinary amounts of smuggled cocaine.
 The high volume of shipments coming through, as well as the geographical location and access to the European market creates an appeal for cocaine smugglers.
 In 2019, more than 23 thousands kilograms of cocaine was seized at the Port of Rotterdam, a 28 percent increase from 2018.
 Fruit, especially bananas, a common Latin American export, is the most common method seen to smuggle cocaine into Europe.

 The Port of Rotterdam has a specialised team of divers whose purpose is to find smuggled drugs, the Dutch Customs Diving Team (CDT).
 The unique border policing is done under the water line as cocaine is not only smuggled onboard, but under vessels as well.

-Notable Seizures
+Notable seizures

 Large seizures of cocaine are not only a success for local and national authorities in getting cocaine off the streets, but also prevent it from continuing the illegal supply chain to other countries.